scala/docs.scala-lang/zh-cn/overviews/core/value-classes.md

 label-color: success
 label-text: New in 2.10
 overview: value-classes
-title: Value Classes and Universal
+title: Value Classes and Universal Traits
 ---

 **Mark Harrah 著**